 Which steps from the protocol are the most important for viewers to see?
 Please list 4 to 6 individual steps (steps are indicated with the 2-digit numbers, like 2.1, 2.2, etc.).

-Click here to list 4 to 6 individual steps, using the step numbers from the protocol section of the video script.
+3.8.1 Talent transferring the solution to a tube.

+4.1.1 WIDE: Talent at the computer calibrating the instrument.

+4.2.1 Talent installing an infusion nano-source.

+4.2.2 Talent installing a nozzle chip into the holder.

 If a dissection or stereo microscope is required for your protocol, please list all shots that will be visualized using the microscope (shots are indicated with the 3-digit numbers, like 2.1.1, 2.1.2, etc.).